MaiRiosIPla/MaiRiosiPla/README.md

-Hi there!
-I'm Mai, and I love coding and being creative.
-I'm currently in between studies, and I have learnt how to code on my own 😌.
+Hii there!
+I'm ⟡˚Mai₊⟡, an nb designer, coder, and above all, tinkerer.

-I can do a lot of things:
+I kinda do a lot of things:
 - Code in C++, Python (and Flask),  HTML, CSS, and JavaScript.
 - Design in Figma (check out [one of my designs](https://mairiosipla.github.io/AgentTruk/))
 - I'm also learning React and Node.